Cave Management Activities

 The Cave Research Foundation (CRF) hosts weekend expeditions to create cave maps and to conduct research into cave minerals, sediments and biology in the parks throughout the summer and fall.
 CRF works in Lilburn Cave, and also in caves in the Mineral King area.

-The Sequoia Natural History Association (SNHA) operates and manages the commercial tours at Crystal Cave.
+The Sequoia Parks Conservancy (SPC) operates and manages the commercial tours at Crystal Cave.
 The tours provide visitors with the rare opportunity to see a beautiful, interesting, living cave.
 The tour features large rooms, a stream flowing over banded marble and many beautiful cave formations.
-Besides the standard walking, lighted tour the SNHA also offers Historic Tours featuring characters from Crystal Cave's past, Discovery Tours that focus on the fascinating world of cave geology and Wild Tours that challenge visitors with climbs and tight squeezes far from the cave trail and light system.
+Besides the standard walking, lighted tour the SPC also offers Historic Tours featuring characters from Crystal Cave's past, Discovery Tours that focus on the fascinating world of cave geology and Wild Tours that challenge visitors with climbs and tight squeezes far from the cave trail and light system.

 Generally twice per year, the park cave management program produces a newsletter, known as the Cave Management Update.
 The updates keeps interested members of the public and NPS personnel informed on the activities of the Cave and Karst Management Program at Sequoia and Kings Canyon.